Zak Butters

-Zak James Butters (born 8 September 2000) is a professional Australian rules footballer in the Australian Football League (AFL).
+Zak James Butters (born 8 September 2000) is a professional Australian rules footballer playing for the Port Adelaide Football Club in the Australian Football League (AFL).
+Butters won the AFLCA champion player of the year award in 2023, and is a three-time All-Australian, three-time John Cahill Medallist and dual Robert Rose Award winner.

 Early life

-Butters grew up in Bacchus Marsh and attended Maribyrnong College as part of their selective sports academy.
+Butters grew up in Darley and attended Bacchus Marsh College and later Maribyrnong College as part of their selective sports academy.
 Zak Butters played for the Western Jets in the TAC Cup.

 As a child, he supported the Western Bulldogs.

 AFL career

 He was recruited by Port Adelaide with the 12th draft pick in the 2018 AFL draft.

 Butters made his AFL debut in a win over Melbourne in the opening round of the 2019 AFL season kicking two goals.
 He was named in the 40-man All Australian squad in 2020.
 Following Robbie Gray's retirement in 2022, Butters changed his guernsey number from 18 to 9.

 A superb season in 2023 saw Butters earn a maiden All-Australian selection, as well as win the AFLCA Champion Player of the Year Award with 109 votes.
 Butters finished his season with his first John Cahill Medal, awarded to Port Adelaide's best and fairest throughout the season.
 Prior to the 2024 season, Butters was made vice-captain of the club underneath fellow draftee Connor Rozee.